 Ms Alban said she wished more residents knew they can create an affordable apartment in their house without going to the commission for approval.
-They can instead with with staff for an administrative approval.
+They can instead work with staff for an administrative approval.

 “That spreads affordable and senior living throughout town,” Alban said.
 “Initially we didn’t allow it in (the R6 zone) because it already has two-family as of right.
-But DeSegratate CT also wants to reduce parking requirements, which we’re concerned about when we think of it in a neighborhood like Byram because there’s already not enough space to park.”
+But DeSegregate CT also wants to reduce parking requirements, which we’re concerned about when we think of it in a neighborhood like Byram because there’s already not enough space to park.”

 “One of the things we’d like to do is put very small scale developments across town, where they become invisible and blend into the fabric of the town without changing its character,” Alban said.

 ZBA chair Patricia Kirkpatrick said affordable units are vital for many people to stay in town, including divorcées or young people out of college looking to get their start.
 Alban said the new regulation about affordable units in homes can be as big as 1,200 sq ft, which would suit the needs of, say a divorced mother with children.

 Alban said DeSegretage CT’s model was “urban,” and she wondered what would happen to rural areas, farmland, open space and environmental preservation.
 “It’s all geared to creating small lots,” she said.

 “The assumption is if you make small lots and make affordable housing, you’ll have more integration,” Alban said.
 “Some other towns in the area aren’t finding they’re getting more racial and ethnic diversity as they build affordable housing.
 They’re getting economic diversity.
 My guess is you need to create jobs first.”

 Alban said the movement represented by DeSegreatgate CT is not unique to Connecticut, but rather part of a national movement, and the fight is against having heavy concentration of minority population in limited parts of the state.
 “That’s what they’re fighting.”